Adore2113/MarsHSim/docs/dev_log.md

     ♡ I thought adding a little bit of a leak while venting the ch4 was realistic, so I might add this to the other systems that vent

 #### Next Session:
-    ♡ get back to the Sabatier file with power and heat produced fixed
+    ♡ get back to the Sabatier file w. power and heat produced fixed

     ♡ figure out what to put gases at in quick_test for starting values